pond/dnd/party_ripa/journals/campaign_7/act_1/part_15.md

 ### Around 1pm

-We're nearing the Tower District for Tamyo.
+We're nearing the Tower District for **Tamyo**.
 It's a tower!
 A strange entrance, going up onto stairs for a landing, then down again to another door and stairs that snake around the outside of the tower.
 Painted on the tower are little paintings of eyes that seem to follow us as we walk around; and as we reach the door in the tower, which is closed; we knock.

 After a pause, the door is yanked abruptly open and there stands a surprised gnome!
 "Wait.
 How did you avoid my security system?!
 It gives me a chance to assess people and I decide whether or not to open the door!
 Well, you might as well come in..." - and Tamyo introduces herself.